 Radiologic and endoscopic findings in the presented case do not resemble any condition described in the literature.
 Therefore, the discovery is thought to be a congenital defect with minor influence on the patient's clinical condition.
 Most of the respiratory tract anomalies are believed to arise during the period of gestational development.
 Variations usually concern the number or location of bronchi.
-[5] Our hypothesis of the formation of this particular anomaly is a tracheal bronchus that left the trachea in its upper part and instead of running to superior lobe of the lung - rejoined the trachea, forming a double-lumen trachea with a firm septum in between.
+[5] Our hypothesis of the formation of this particular anomaly is a tracheal bronchus that left the trachea in its upper part and instead of running to superior lobe of the lung, rejoined the trachea, forming a double-lumen trachea with a firm septum in between.

 As this case of a double-lumen trachea is a first to be described, it is crucial to perform a bronchofiberoscopy and a thorough observation of the patient.
 So far, we assume it is clinically irrelevant, however it may predispose to dyspnea or inflammation.
+Although this anomaly is a rare finding in humans, it is important for clinicians to be aware of its presence.
+This case report suggests that double-lumen trachea is not a life threatening condition and it can be managed with “watch and wait” approach.

+Acknowledgments:

+We would like to thank dr Maciej Pabiszczak for help in writing presented article and Anna Konobrodzka, the student of Poznan University of Medical Sciences for help in editing and Portuguese translation.

+Conflict of interest:

+The authors declare that there is no conflict of interest.
+No funding was received for this project.

 References:

-McDonough R. J., Niven A. S., Havenstrite K. A. Congenital pulmonary airway malformation: a case report and review of the literature.
+McDonough RJ., Niven AS., Havenstrite KA.
+Congenital pulmonary airway malformation: a case report and review of the literature.
 Respiratory Care.
 2012;57(2):302–306.

 Atwell SW.
 Major anomalies of the tracheobronchial tree, with a list of the minor anomalies.
 Dis Chest 1967; 52:611–615.

-Graça A, Lucas M, Pereira L, Barreto C, Lobo L, Gonçalves M et al. (2004) [Sliding tracheoplasty: a good choice for the treatment of congenital tracheal stenosis].
+Graça A, Lucas M, Pereira L, Barreto C, Lobo L, Gonçalves M et al. (2004) Sliding tracheoplasty: a good choice for the treatment of congenital tracheal stenosis.
 Acta Med Port.
 17(3):247-252.

-Oliveira-Santos JA, Pereira-da-Silva L, Clington A, Serelha M. (2004) [Neonatal bronchoscopy: a retrospective analysis of 67 cases and a review of their indications].
+Oliveira-Santos JA, Pereira-da-Silva L, Clington A, Serelha M. (2004) Neonatal bronchoscopy: a retrospective analysis of 67 cases and a review of their indications.
 Acta Med Port.
 17(5):341-348.

-Gonlugur, U., Efeoglu, T., Kaptanoglu, M., & Akkurt, I. (2005).
+Gonlugur U., Efeoglu T., Kaptanoglu M., Akkurt I. (2005).
 Major anatomical variations of the tracheobronchial tree: bronchoscopic observation.
 Anatomical Science International, 80(2), 111–5.

-Zach, M. S., & Eber, E. (2001).
+Zach MS., Eber E. (2001).
 Adult outcome of congenital lower respiratory tract malformations.
 Thorax, 56(1), 65–72.

-Ruchonnet-Metrailler, I., Abou Taam, R., & de Blic, J. (2015).
+Ruchonnet-Metrailler I., Abou Taam R., de Blic J. (2015).
 Presence of tracheal bronchus in children undergoing flexible bronchoscopy.
 Respiratory Medicine, 109(7), 846–850.

-Setty, S. P., & Michaels, A. J. (2000).
+Setty SP., Michaels AJ.
+(2000).
 Tracheal bronchus: case presentation, literature review, and discussion.
 The Journal of Trauma, 49(5), 943–5.

 Donatelli J, Gupta A, Santhosh R, Hazelton TR, Nallamshetty L, Macias A, et al. To breathe or not to breathe: a review of artificial airway placement and related complications.
 Emerg Radiol.
 2014;22(2):171–9.

-De, S., & De, S. (2008).
+De S., De S. (2008).
 Post intubation tracheal stenosis.
 Indian Journal of Critical Care Medicine : Peer-Reviewed, Official Publication of Indian Society of Critical Care Medicine, 12(4), 194–7.

 Abdala FA.
 Benign Tracheal Stenosis.
 Chest Surgery.
 Berlin Heidelberg:Springer; 2015.
 31–40.

-Desir, A., & Ghaye, B. (2009).
+Desir A., Ghaye B. (2009).
 Congenital Abnormalities of Intrathoracic Airways.
 Radiologic Clinics of North America, 47(2), 203–225.

-Sehgal, I. S., Dhooria, S., Bal, A., Aggarwal, A. N., Behera, D., & Agarwal, R. (2016).
+Sehgal I. S., Dhooria S., Bal A., Aggarwal AN., Behera D., Agarwal R. (2016).
 Obstructive Fibrinous Tracheal Pseudomembrane After Endotracheal Intubation.
 Respiratory Care, 61(9), 1260–1266.